-Monique Roelofs, associate professor of philosophy, holds a Ph.D. from the University of Maryland; an M.A. from the University of Nijmegen, The Netherlands; and was a postdoctoral fellow at the Pembroke Center at Brown University.
+Monique Roelofs, associate professor of philosophy, received an M.A. from the Radboud University of Nijmegen, The Netherlands, a Ph.D. from the University of Maryland, and was a postdoctoral fellow in the Pembroke Center at Brown University.

 School of Humanities, Arts, and Cultural Studies